Go back to all articles

 Needless to say, Shopify is a convenient platform that opens the door to the world of e-commerce for entrepreneurs who do not have any experience in creating a website.
 However, if your business goes well, sooner or later you will have to deal with closed system constraints, such as relatively expensive scaling, limitations in customization, and insufficient performance control.

 If you are not ready for such limitations or have outgrown Shopify already, think about launching your own site.
 This way, you can create a unique resource and have more opportunities to manage its parameters, including the load speed.
-And if you have any problems or performance issues, PFLB will be happy to help you solve them!
+And if you have any problems or performance issues, PFLB will be happy to help you with load and performance testing services.

 Table of contents